South Essex College: History

 In 2013 The Forum Southend-on-Sea opened which has a dedicated South Essex College area on the third floor.
 In 2014 the Thurrock campus relocated to a £45 million building in the centre of Grays.

-The college is seeking to relocate its Basildon campus to the town centre in the future.
+During the build, fraudsters intercepted payments totalling £1.4 million that were meant for the building contractors, with the resulting court case being thrown out due to the "incompetence" of the National Crime Agency.

 In June 2018 it was announced that South Essex College would merge with PROCAT, a specialist engineering and construction provider based in Basildon, Canvey Island and Ilford.
 The new Stephenson Road campus of South Essex College was opened under the PROCAT brand.
+In 2021, a new campus was opened in the former market square in Basildon, replacing the previous campus on Nethermayne.